zhaiyusci/ydvr/README.md

 # ydvr
-A nuclear motion quantum mechaics solver writen in C++.
+A nuclear motion quantum mechaics solver written in C++.

 This project is a set of toy codes written in several sundays by [Yu Zhai](http://www.zhaiyusci.net/).